alvi83252-dot/The-CRUDs---HackSussex/README.md

 •	whether there are nearby recycling or specialist disposal points
 •	whether waste infrastructure data is accurate, complete, or up to date This creates friction for everyday recycling and waste disposal.
 It also limits the ability of communities and authorities to identify infrastructure gaps, improve public cleanliness, and respond to changing needs.
-BinFinder addresses this by creating a simple system where users can:
+BinBuddy addresses this by creating a simple system where users can:
 •	discover bins on a map
 •	view useful information about each bin
 •	submit photo-backed reports